 The tax credits related to employment income and pensions depends on the number of months in receipt of the given income source.
-The tax credit for employment income cannot be lower than $1,380 \in$ per year if the individual has a temporary contract (lap00 = 1) or lower than $690 \in$ per year otherwise (lap00 = 0).
-The tax credit for pensions cannot be lower than $713 \in$ per year.
+The tax credit for employment income cannot be lower than 1,380 eper year if the individual has a temporary contract (lap00 = 1) or lower than 690 eper year otherwise (lap00 = 0).
+The tax credit for pensions cannot be lower than 690 eper year if the individual is aged below 75 years or lower than 713 eper year if the individual is aged 75 years or above.

 They cannot be summed up, and the individual can choose the most profitable one.